 The Trust was a key partner, of St Albans City and District Council and the University of Hertfordshire, in the development and creation of St Albans Museum + Gallery.
 In addition to being part of the Programme Board and being fully involved in decisions about the project, the Trust led the fundraising team that raised over £1.6 million towards the £7.75 million project.

 The Trust has previously been a key funding partner for two projects of national significance.
 The first project involved extending and improving the Verulamium Museum; the award winning museum of Roman life.
 The second, in 2002, was erecting the building to house the Roman Hypocaust and Mosaic floor in Verulamium Park.
 This project encouraged and enabled increased access to this world class example of a Roman under-floor heating system and the outstanding mosaic floor covering it.

 Smaller projects have included:

-The Trust is managed by its Trustees, supported by an administrator.
+The Trust has no employees and is managed by its Trustees, supported by an administrator.
 It meets regularly.

 Its Trustees are:

 Allen Mills is our Trust Administrator.

 Our audited accounts can be viewed on the Charity Commission website by searching for us with our Charity No. 1051868.